saveourtool/diktat/info/guide/guide-chapter-1.md

 <!-- =============================================================================== -->
 ### <a name="c1.3"></a> 1.3 Classes, enumerations, interfaces
 ### <a name="r1.3.1"></a> Rule 1.3.1: Classes, enumerations, interface names use Camel case
-Classes, enumerations, and interface names use camel case nomenclature (???).
+Classes, enumerations, and interface names use `UpperCamelCase` nomenclature.
 Follow the naming rules described below:
 1. A class name is usually a noun (or a noun phrase) denoted using the camel case nomenclature, such as UpperCamelCase.
 For example: `Character` or `ImmutableList`.
 An interface name can also be a noun or noun phrase (such as `List`) or an adjective or adjective phrase (such as `Readable`).
 Note that verbs are not used to name classes.
 However, nouns (such as `Customer`, `WikiPage`, and `Account`) can be used.
 Try to avoid using vague words such as `Manager` and `Process`.